Castle Lodge, Ludlow

-Castle Lodge is a medieval Tudor and Elizabethan architectural transition period house in Ludlow, Shropshire, situated close to Ludlow Castle.
+Castle Lodge is a medieval and Tudor house in Ludlow, Shropshire, situated close to Ludlow Castle.
 Scenes from the 1965 film version of Moll Flanders were shot here.
-Castle Lodge has one of the largest collections of oak panelling in England and dates from the early 13th century, rebuilt in 1580.
-In Tudor times it was the home of Elizabeth I's Master of Requests and was once used as a prison.
+The lower stone portion dates from the 14th century, while the timber-framed superstructure was added in the late 16th century.
+The house has a large collection of imported oak panelling, of various dates.
+It was the home of Elizabeth I's Master of Requests and was once used as a prison.

 Supposed royal connections

 There is no documentary evidence for the widely held opinion of Castle Lodge being the residence of Catherine of Aragon whilst she was married to Prince Arthur or when widowed.
 The building was not constructed until the 1570s, 60 years later than any possible occupation by Catherine, with the top floor being added in the early 17th century.
 The couple lived in apartments adjacent to the Great Hall in Ludlow Castle.
 In 1509 she married Henry VIII, Arthur's younger brother after Arthur's death from sweating sickness in 1502.
 Between these events Catherine lived in Durham House in London.